hofstra/coyote/sources/_posts/2016-06-30-coyotes-on-longisland.md

 - NYC Coyote
 - article_url: http://digitalcommons.lmu.edu/cate/vol8/iss1/5
 - citation_title: Coyotes Go “Bridge and Tunnel” A Narrow Opportunity to Study the Socio-ecological Impacts of Coyote Range Expansion on Long Island, NY Pre- and Post-Arrival
-- on Long Island, NY Pre- and Post-Arrival on Long Island, NY Pre- and Post-Arrival
 ---

 ### Abstract